semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 ## ROADMAP

 This article is the first of many to come about Elasticsearch.
-Elasticsearch is a vast and amazing technology, and I could write thousands of lines about it.
+Elasticsearch is a vast and amazing technology, and I could go on talking about it for hours.

 So first, let me introduce the summary of this very first article :